Want to get updates to your mailbox? 📬

 How Often Does Google Index Websites?

 A website’s popularity, crawlability, and structure all factor into how long it will take Google to index a site.
-In general, Googlebot will find its way to a new website between four days and four weeks.
+Typically, Google indexes a new website between four days and four weeks, though some are indexed in under 24 hours.
 However, this is a projection and some users have claimed to be indexed in less than a day.

-Google Analytics: You’ll want to add your website to Google Analytics for tracking purposes regardless, but it could also alert Google that a new website is ready to be indexed.
+Google Analytics: Even beyond SEO, adding your site to Google Analytics is essential—and it can also help Google notice your site sooner.
 All you need to get started is a Google email address.
 Here’s Google’s guide on getting started with analytics.

 Google Search Console: This is a free Google tool that allows you to monitor your site’s status in Google’s index and search results.
 Adding your website to Search Console is fairly easy, especially if you already have your website on Analytics.
 Here’s Google’s guide on getting started with Search Console.

 Request A URL Inspection: If you have recently made changes to your website, you can request a URL inspection in Google Search Console.
-This will encourage Googlebot to recrawl your webpage.
-Once you have claimed your domain, you are allowed to request up to 10 individual URL recrawls per day.
-You can find this at the top of your Search Console dashboard.
+This will prompt a re-crawl after major updates.
 URL Inspections Search Bar from Google Search Console

 Submit a Sitemap: A sitemap is a digital map that lays out all of the content of your website to help Googlebot discover which information you think is important to your site, when pages were last updated, and how often pages are changed.
 Once your sitemap is built, you can submit the sitemap URL under the “Sitemap” tab on the Search Console dashboard.
 Google Search Console Add a new sitemap